Patricia Dove: Family and education

 Patricia Dove was born to Fuller Emerson Martin and Lou Ellen Martin, the oldest of four children.
 She met Joseph Dove at Virginia Tech, and they married in September 1980.
-They have a daughter Meredith Dove and a son Emerson Dove.
+They have a daughter, Meredith Dove, and a son, Emerson Dove.
 Patricia Dove has a life-long passion for horses and has competed in the dressage and reining disciplines.

 Career and research

 Dove was an assistant and tenured associate professor in the School of Earth and Atmospheric Sciences at the Georgia Institute of Technology from 1993 to 2000.
-She returned to her Alma mater, Virginia Polytechnic Institute and State University, in 2000 and is the director of the Biogeochemistry of Earth Processes research group.
+She returned to her Alma mater, Virginia Polytechnic Institute and State University, in 2000 and leads the Biogeochemistry of Earth Processes research group.
 In 2008, Dove was appointed the C.P.
 Miles Professor of Science.
-In 2013 she was named a University Distinguished Professor.
+In 2013, she was named a university distinguished professor.

 Dove and collaborators have made notable contributions to understanding mineral-water interactions in silica geochemistry (gca, pnas_ab) and the biomineralisation of carbonate mineral systems.
 She combines chemical principles with nanoanalysis and in-situ measurements of crystal nucleation, growth, and dissolution reactions.

 Using in situ Atomic Force Microscopy they show how elemental impurities are incorporated into the minerals of shells to affect the chemical composition and can be used to reconstruct past environmental conditions.
 Dove demonstrated that temperature and the magnesium carbonate availability can alter the composition and crystal form of minerals.
 Other work demonstrated the amino acids and peptides in macromolecules often associated with biomineralizing tissues can act as crystal growth promoters or inhibitors to regulate the rate of skeletal formation.

-In 2003, Dove led an international endeavor to establish current knowledge of the chemical processes that control biomineralisation and called for an interdisciplinary endeavor that would advance the field using new quantitative and high resolution experimental and theoretical methods (Napa, California).
+In 2003, Dove led an international endeavor to establish current knowledge of the chemical processes that control biomineralisation and called for an interdisciplinary endeavor to advance the field using new quantitative and high-resolution experimental and theoretical methods (Napa, California).
 Over the next decade, many biominerals and synthetic biomaterials were determined to involve small particles rather than by classical crystallization.
 In 2013, she organized an interdisciplinary workshop to find consensus for the basis of these observations (Berkeley, California).
 A multi-disciplinary consensus emerged for the concept of Crystallization by Particle Attachment (CPA) that was published in Science and rapidly showing applications to diverse fields.